sajidbuet/sajidbuet.github.io/content/authors/0421062341-Purbayan-Das/_index.md

 ---
 # Display name

-title: Md Al Shahriar Shakil
+title: Purbayan Das

 # Full name (for SEO)
-first_name: Md
+first_name: Purbayan Dasa
-last_name: Al Shahriar Shakil
+last_name: 0421062341

+graduation_year:

 # Username (this should match the folder name)
 authors:
-  - 18-Shahriar-shakil
+  - purbayan-das

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: Masters Student

 # Organizations/Affiliations
 organizations: